jhasse/android-ndk-docker/README.md

-Includes JDK, Git, CMake, Ninja, and Make. `ANDROID_HOME` points to the SDK.
+Includes JDK, Git, CMake, Ninja, and Make. `ANDROID_SDK_ROOT` points to the SDK.